ALASdoo/alasdoo_com_v2/content/english/articles/how-to-choose-the-right-IT-outsourcing-provider.md

 If a company’s business model requires the employer to be active 24/7, companies can hire talent from opposite time zones to ensure 24-hour workdays.
 Also, if there is no significant communication needed, working from opposite time zones is an option.

-We work in CET with slight adaptations to our work hours (9 am - 5 pm, 8 am - 4 pm or 10 am - 6 pm), to make it easier to arrange meetings with our clients from all over the world.
+We work in CET with slight adaptations to our work hours (from 9 a.m. to 5 p.m., from 8 a.m. to 4 p.m., from 10 a.m. to 6 p.m.), to make it easier to arrange meetings with our clients from all over the world.
 We have tried&#8209;and&#8209;true methods and practices that enable us to successfully conduct business with our most remote clients.

 These are examples of how we schedule communication with clients in North America (CT) and Singapore (SGT):

-CT and CET: The best time to schedule a conference call or plan a meeting would be between 9:00 and 10:00 am in North America.
-That is between 4:00 and 5:00 pm in CET.
+CT and CET: The best time to schedule a conference call or plan a meeting would be between 9 a.m. and 10 a.m. in North America.
+That is between 4 p.m. and 5 p.m. in CET.

-SGT and CET: The best time for communication would be between 2:00 and 4:00 pm in SGT, which would be between 7:00 and 9:00 am in CET.
+SGT and CET: The best time for communication would be between 2 p.m. and 4 p.m. in SGT, which would be between 7 a.m. and 9 a.m. in CET.

 Overlapping time zones means always having a few hours during the workday where all the team members are available for a meeting.
 They won’t need to make drastic adjustments to their schedules, and you can conduct meetings seamlessly.